dbgate/dbgate.github.io/_database/mariadb-client.md

 ---
 title: MariaDB Client for Linux, Windows, MacOS
 subtitle: DbGate - the Smartest (no)SQL Database Manager
-headDescription: Fast and easy to use MariaDB client, SQL editor and database manager.
-Is free, open-source and cross-platform.
+headDescription: Free and open-source MariaDB client, SQL editor and database manager.
+Runs as desktop app or as web app in Docker.
 name: MariaDB
 layout: feature
 features_left: true